Fixel-Institute/BRAVO/docs/installation.rst

 with patient recording will be stored in database for ease-of-access.

 SQL Database will require manual creation prior to main server installation unless an existing database is used.
-You can access MySQL Database (the default database used for the installation script, but other database can be used.)
+You can access MySQL Database (the default database used for the installation script, but other database can be used.) through the following scripts.

 .. code-block:: bash